 • Water spray is applied to the exposed CCR, including on the working face, as needed.
+The water utilized for dust suppression within the landfill includes wastewater generated from plant operations.

 - CCR being excavated/relocated/regraded may be conditioned using water spray, sprinklers, or fogging systems.
-Alternatively, appropriate chemical dust suppression agents may be applied, as needed - During high wind conditions, unloading operations at the working face may be reduced or halted. - If both La Cygne wet ash conditioners A & B experience an operational failure, a mobile fly ash conditioning system will be employed to maintain fly ash moisture content.
+Alternatively, appropriate chemical dust suppression agents may be applied, as needed - During high wind conditions, unloading operations at the working face may be reduced or halted.